 One of the city’s most famous destinations for every sports fan with multiple watch-party zones, including Stadium Swim and the world’s largest sportsbook.

-- Ticket style and pricing: Multiple party types and ticketed experiences for February 8, 2026; availability and price vary by location and seating style (general admission vs. reserved/VIP).
+- Ticket style and pricing: Multiple party types and ticketed experiences; availability and price vary by location and seating style (general admission vs. reserved/VIP).

 Plaza Hotel & Casino